-“Well I won’t know for sure unless…” is a phrase I’ve used before.
-Now, this may well be a very strong case of Too Much Information, but that’s pretty much the primary reason I ended my virginity.
+I kind of realised my asexuality by accident.
+See, I go through life thinking “Well I won’t know for sure unless…”, and, I concede this may well be a very strong case of Too Much Information but, that’s the reason I ended my virginity.
 I won’t say ‘lost’; I know exactly when and where and why it happened – in the bedroom of the house I was renting as a post-student, to a lady who’d been dropping strong hints for the previous 8 months.
-I was 20 and a half years old, and it was something I’d always been avoiding, because I didn’t think it was going to be something I’d enjoy, or be any good at, but I figured I ought to try to just in case I was wrong.
+I was 20½ years old, and I’d been avoiding it, as I didn’t think I’d enjoy it, or even be any good at it, but I figured I ought to try to just in case I was wrong.

 Readers: I was not wrong.